 A new student who begins at Prentice with less than 20 days remaining in a grading period will not receive a report card for that grading period.
-Parents and students can access real-time feedback on grades and homework through Google Classroom.
-Parents should check Google Classroom regularly to obtain uploaded grade information, missing assignments and discipline report information.
-A number of workshops are available on Google Classroom to help parents and students navigate this upgraded platform.
+Parents and students can access real-time feedback on grades and homework through FACTS.
+Parents should check FACTS regularly to obtain uploaded grade information, missing assignments and discipline report information.
 Any questions regarding grades or assignments should be communicated with your teacher.